Hold Back the Rain: Mixing and aftermath

 There are multiple versions of "Hold Back the Rain" due to various mixes and edits made during its production and release.
 According to a member of Duran Duran, the song was originally mixed in London for the Rio album, with several different edits produced.
 At some point, a different version was unintentionally used when the album was repressed.
 Following the band's first U.S. tour during the Rio album cycle, they worked with the producer David Kershenbaum in Los Angeles to remix several tracks, including "Hold Back the Rain".
 These remixes were primarily intended for the Carnival EP and for radio promotion in the United States.
 Additional edits to the track were also made during this process.
 This remixed version of "Hold Back the Rain" was later included in U.S. pressings of Rio, leading many listeners to assume it was the original.
-Further confusion arose when EMI UK released a limited edition Rio CD and attempted to identify the original mix.
+Further confusion arose when EMI UK released a limited edition Rio CD and attempted, but failed, to identify the original mix.
 Some American fans believed the wrong version had been used, though the band recalled it as the correct one.
-Before its release in 2000, the keyboardist Nick Rhodes addressed the issue, stating, "I am personally overseeing it to [e]nsure that it is in fact the same music as what was on the original Rio album".
+Before its release in 2001, the keyboardist Nick Rhodes addressed the issue, stating, "I am personally overseeing it to [e]nsure that it is in fact the same music as what was on the original Rio album".
 When the vinyl album of Rio was issued on CD, yet another version of the song was included, contributing to the continued variation across different releases.